longturn/freeciv21/docs/Playing/LT-Guide/final-notes.rst

 We used to use an old Forum site (https://forum.longturn.net/), but have moved away from it in favor of Discord.

-As a final conclusion – remember, :strong:`this is a game` and the Longturn Community values good sportsmanship as much as we do anything else.
+As a final conclusion –-- remember, :strong:`this is a game` and the Longturn Community values good sportsmanship as much as we do anything else.
 Have a good time, play to win, lose with grace, and make some friends.

 See you next game!

-Regards
+Regards, The Longturn Game Admins:
-The Longturn Game Admins - Wieder_Fi, Louis94, Panch93, TriClad, Kryon, Corbeau, and Jwrober
+  Wieder_Fi, Louis94, Panch93, TriClad, Kryon, Corbeau, and Jwrober